 St. Paul's Church National Historic Site is open for tours of the site's rich, 340-year-old history, Monday to Friday from 9 AM to 5 PM.
 We are open 1PM to 9 PM the first Thursday of each month, except July.
 The site is also open the second Saturday of every month, from noon to 4 PM, except October, when we are open the third Saturday of the month, instead of the second Saturday.
 Parking and admission are free.

-To view the Saint Paul's Church Spring History & Music Schedule, click here.
+To view the Saint Paul's Church Fall History & Music Schedule, click here.